bids-standard/bids-starter-kit-wiki/Metadata-file-formats.md

 ```

 ## Excel
-* Create a file with the following columns (at least, for other values see... link to BIDS)
+* Create a file with the following columns (at least, for other values see paragraph 8.11 in [BIDS spec 1.0.2](http://bids.neuroimaging.io/bids_spec1.0.2.pdf))
    * participant_id
    * age
    * sex